Snake (zodiac)

 The snake (蛇) is the sixth of the twelve-year cycle of animals which appear in the Chinese zodiac related to the Chinese calendar.
 The Year of the Snake is associated with the Earthly Branch symbol 巳.
+Besides its use in the cycle of years, the zodiacal snake is otherwise used to also represent hours of the day.
+Snakes have a long and complicated place in Chinese mythology and culture.